 TOFU content focuses on common issues that your personas face.
-This content is purely educational and centers around helping your target audience – without explicitly promoting your own business.
+This part of the content marketing funnel is purely educational and centers around helping your target audience – without explicitly promoting your own business.

 These offers are all about creating a strong initial impression and relationship with your visitors, so much so that they will fill out a form telling you who they are and entering your marketing funnel.